 |If you have materials you are willing to share with other states through this page, or if there are topics of particular concern that you would like addressed, please contact SHVS.|

-CMS issued a twelfth version of its toolkit on state actions to mitigate COVID-19 prevalence in nursing homes.
+CMS issued a thirteenth version of its toolkit on state actions to mitigate COVID-19 prevalence in nursing homes.
 The actions enumerated in the toolkit are sourced from healthcare providers, state governors, and other stakeholders and include those related to cleaning/disinfection, reporting/guidance, testing, workforce and staffing, cohorting, establishing infection control “strike teams,” establishing infection control surveys and other state surveys, nursing home communications, procuring and improving utilization of PPE, housing and sheltering, addressing transportation needs, patient transfer, and telehealth (among others).
 The toolkit also provides contact information for organizations that can assist with challenges encountered by states and their long-term care settings.
 The reissue highlights additional state actions for each of these topics.

 HHS, DoD, and Operation Warp Speed (OWS) announced agreements with CVS and Walgreens to provide and administer COVID-19 vaccines to residents of long-term care facilities (LTCF) nationwide with no out-of-pocket costs.
 The program is: